gitrdm/gokando/docs/implementation_roadmap_v3.md

 **Objective**: Extend the core miniKanren language with foundational operators and utilities that enhance expressiveness before implementing nominal logic.

-**Background**: While GoKanDo has excellent constraint programming capabilities, it lacks some fundamental relational operators present in mature miniKanren implementations.
+**Background**: While gokanlogic has excellent constraint programming capabilities, it lacks some fundamental relational operators present in mature miniKanren implementations.
 These operators improve code clarity, reduce boilerplate, and enable more natural expression of relational programs.

 **Priority**: These extensions should be implemented before nominal logic (Phase 7.1+) as they provide foundational capabilities that nominal logic may depend on and they're useful independently for general logic programming.